 - Market Analyst (3)

 The process took 3 days – interviewed at Deutsche Bank in October 2010.

-I applied through a recruiter and the process took a day – interviewed at Deutsche Bank in April 2008.
+I applied through a recruiter.
+The process took a day – interviewed at Deutsche Bank (Hong Kong (Hong Kong)) in April 2008.

 Interviewers are very nice and professional, they went over my CV and started with a couple of standard questions like "What makes you change your current job", "tell me about your current job","What are your strengths and weaknesses"... and then started to explain me about my applied position, what kind of tools they are using and some more details about their current plan of the team.
 And then they jumped into some technical questions about application development, however I was more on the web development side and that was the reason why I didn't get an offer.